 Your Vehicle’s Model

-Every manufacturer may have a different recommendation when it comes to filter maintenance.
-They’re usually found inside your vehicle’s manual.
 For instance, Chevrolet recommends filter maintenance every 45,000 miles.
-Ford, on the other hand, advises changing one every 30,000 miles (5).
+On the other hand, Ford advises changing one every 30,000 miles (4).

 Driving Conditions

-Clues to Look out For
+Clues to Look Out For

 1. Lack of Power

 A clogged filter can cause ignition issues, and your vehicle may take some time to start.
-But unlike many might think, a dirty filter doesn’t necessarily mean that you’ll be burning more gas.

 2. Visual Inspection